LilyBell/laravelgrecaptcha/README.md

 </html>
 ```

-Now that we have our base template we can create the view that we are going to display our form and the Google reCaptcha in.
+Now that we have our base template, we can create the view that we are going to display our form and the Google reCaptcha in.

 ```Blade
 <!-- /resources/views/index.blade.php -->